jakkn/nwn-devbase/README.md

 - *Linux* `ulimit -n 4096` (or any other number higher than the number of files in the module)
 - *Windows* the Java library modpacker is used instead.
 If modpacker cannot be found build.rb will print out instructions.

+I have installed Ruby but it does not work: This is most likely due the Ruby executable missing from your PATH environment variable.
+If this is new to you and you're on Windows, [please ask google first](https://www.google.com/search?q=windows+path&oq=windows+path&aqs=chrome.0.0l6.1280j0j1&sourceid=chrome&ie=UTF-8#q=windows+10+change+path).
+Linux users should not have this issue.

 ## Background